The Civil Engineer School Continuing Education Units (CEU)

 The Civil Engineer School (CES) strives to provide quality Professional Continuing Education (PCE) to Air Force and Department of Defense personnel.
 In addition to receiving quality education to help increase job performance, Civil Engineer School students may be able to use courses to obtain college credit or meet the Continuing Professional Competency requirements of state licensing boards.

 The Air Force Institute of Technology is accredited by The Higher Learning Commission and is a member of the North Central Association.
 In addition, CES follows strict Air Force education guidelines when developing and offering courses.
-As such, CES is able to award Continuing Education Units (CEUs) to students who satisfactorily complete courses (CEUs are not currently awarded for seminars).
+As such, CES is able to award CEUs to students who satisfactorily complete courses (CEUs are not currently awarded for seminars).
 These CEUs can, in some cases, be used for college credit and Continuing Professional Competency (CPC) requirements as outlined below.

 CES awarded CEUs can be accepted by some colleges and universities as credit toward graduation requirements.
 Students should contact the college or university registrar to determine if CES CEUs are accepted by the school for credit.
 If appropriate, the college or university will instruct the student on procedures for obtaining credit.
 Typically, the college or university will require an official transcript from CES listing completed courses and the number of CEUs awarded.
-A student’s official transcript can be requested by contacting the CES registrar via e-mail or by phone 937.255.5654 ext 3582.
+A student’s official transcript can be requested by completing the Transcript form under the Student Information link of this website.

 Continuing Professional Competency (CPC)